-Emily Stabile, an associate with Phillips & Cohen, has worked on qui tam cases involving healthcare fraud, government procurement and the mortgage industry as well as whistleblower claims filed under the IRS whistleblower program.
+Emily Stabile, an associate with Phillips & Cohen, has worked on qui tam cases involving healthcare fraud, government procurement fraud and fraud in the mortgage industry.

 She joined Phillips & Cohen after graduating from Berkeley Law at the University of California.

 While in law school, she worked as a law clerk for the Human Rights Commission for San Francisco.
 She also volunteered at the East Bay Community Law Center Tenants’ Rights Workshop in Berkeley, California.